-Bottled Italian salad dressing and I go way back, so much so that I actually named my personal blog, Dixie Caviar, after a dish using the zesty store bought blend.
+Bottled Italian salad dressing and I go way back.
+So much so that I actually named my personal blog, Dixie Caviar, after a dish using the zesty store-bought blend.
 I am still quite attached to that recipe (and yes, I still use the bottle), but for all other purposes, this from-scratch version will blow all other competition out of the water.

 So what makes this Italian dressing so good?
 A mix of red and white white vinegars supply plenty of zing, while shallots, minced garlic, and red pepper add the zip.
 Dijon adds a tanginess and also helps thicken things up, and a hint of honey balances things out.
 I prefer a neutral oil in this as opposed to olive oil, which can have tendency to overwhelm the other flavors.
-And while some folks may not prefer dried herbs, I find they are crucial to getting the desired flavor I want to achieve.
+And while some folks might not prefer dried herbs, I find they are crucial to getting the desired flavor I want to achieve.
 A good shake in a tightly sealed jar (or a whiz in the blender) emulsifies the ingredients, yielding a creamy, dreamy Italian vinaigrette.

 Italian Salad Dressing

-Combine all of the ingredients in a jar with a tight fitting lid.
+Combine all of the ingredients in a jar with a tight-fitting lid.
 (I love this shaker.)
 Shake vigorously until the mixture is thickened and well-combined.
 Alternatively, combine the ingredients in a bowl and whisk until combined.

 Taste the dressing using a lettuce leaf and adjust seasonings.
 The dressing will keep in the refrigerator for several weeks.

-- Making More or Less Dressing: This dressing makes enough for several dinner salads over the course of a week or so.
+- Making more or less dressing: This dressing makes enough for several dinner salads over the course of a week or so.
 To make more for larger salads or less for a single salad, just scale the ingredients to make the amount you need.